In designing and reviewing thousands of PowerPoint presentations, websites and logos, we're constantly faced with the question: what is good design?

-What makes a beautiful design often seems to be “in the eye of the beholder”.
-Varying preferences, functions and quickly evolving trends tell us that there is a part of beauty that is applied, and context-specific.
-For example, we see this in industry-specific fashion trends in website design.
+What makes a beautiful design often seems to be in the eye of the beholder, as the saying goes.
+Varying preferences, functions and quickly-evolving trends tell us that part of beauty is applied and context-specific.
+For example, in this industry, we see specific fashion trends in website design.

-Yet we also experience that people with no design-experience, or knowledge of a field, instantly and usually unanimously can tell ugly from beautiful designs.
+Yet, we also experience that people who have no design experience or knowledge of a field can distinguish ugly designs from beautiful designs instantly, and usually unanimously.
 This seems to indicate that there also is a part of beauty that is universal.

 The theoretical physicist David Deutsch, in his book “The Beginning of Infinity: Explanations that Transform the World,” argues that there is indeed both subjective and objective beauty, one that is as universal as the laws of physics.

 Deutsch argues that it is easy to be misled by the empiricist view that there can be no objective philosophical or artistic knowledge.

 If it is true that some objective beauty exists that we can all appreciate, then this is a useful point for designers.